-The method of Readers Theatre (RT) was developed to help struggling readers; primary stage pupils and improve their fluency, accuracy and comprehension.
-In the classroom during training, reading aloud by the teacher, pupils or peers, is an important first step toward developing fluency, decoding and comprehension skills and necessary proportion for silent reading.
-Readers Theatre techniques presented in this study are assigned to help learners achieve reaching fluency and have as much value in the L2 classroom as in L1 classroom.
+The method of Readers Theatre (RT) was developed to help primary stage pupils and improve their fluency, reading rate and comprehension.
+In the classroom, reading aloud by the teacher, pupils or peers, is an important first step toward developing fluency, decoding and comprehension skills.
+Readers Theatre techniques presented in this study are assigned to help learners achieve reading fluency and have as much value in the L2 classroom as in L1 classroom.
 As L2 Read aloud and convey the message of the text to sympathetic and interest listeners, they strengthen their skills and self-confidence.
 The most important Readers Theatre activities encourage L 2 learners /pupils to practise the skill more frequently which is critical to the development of advanced proficiency.
-It can also be concluded that the pupils improved their oral reading rates with the intervention over base line levels.
-Some of the pupils reached the benchmark goals novice readers at the end of the study.
+It can also be concluded that the pupils improved their oral reading rates with the intervention.

 The results also confirmed that the oral reading strategies used in the present study were an effective fluency building intervention for primary pupils.
 This is especially true in inclusive settings in which pupils are engaged in meaningful reading activities at their instruction level.
-At the end of the study, the pupils read with more accuracy at faster rate and hence comprehended texts.
-From the qualitative and quantitative analysis of the study reaults, it is clear that using Readers Theatre to develop fluency appears best suited for beginning readers who had difficulty with pacing, expression or word recognition.
-It has given them opportunities to read authentic texts and begin to acquire such as flow, fluidity, and comprehension.
+At the end of the study, the pupils read with faster rate.
+From the qualitative and quantitative analysis of the study results, it is clear that using Readers Theatre to develop fluency appears best suited for beginning readers who had difficulty with pacing, expression or word recognition.
+It has given them opportunities to read authentic texts and begin to acquire flow, fluidity, and comprehension.
 It helped them to take on and enjoy reading process.

-The more they read, the more they improve their reading abilities and reading confidence.
+The more they read, the more they improve their reading rate and reading confidence.

-They have been motivated to a great degree, this is also may be due to the fact that Readers theatre supports the learning of English by creating confident reader who enjoys reading and greater self - esteem.
 Readers Theatre has been used consequently in every session and practised during the whole session of the program along with variety of strategies.
-This is because Readers Theatre supports and works as a scaffold for the beginning readers by providing them with short - term, achievable, mini goals such as completing a passage in faster time (speed) to increase words read correctly (accuracy), and reading for a better understanding of the text (comprehension).
-The resulting success of learner's experience through Readers Theatre (hold) their confidence and encouraged them to invest more time and effort into achieving the skill of reading fluency.
+The resulting success of learner's experience through Readers Theatre (hold) pupils' confidence and encouraged them to invest more time and effort into achieving the skill of reading fluency.
 The training program based on Readers Theatre has provided readers with significant opportunities to practise reading connected text.